-The dancing Northern Lights in the night sky are a sight for the gods.
-From early autumn, the night sky is regularly illuminated by the northern lights' green glow.
-This natural phenomenon always causes excitement and wonder among those, who have never seen it before.
+You can be lucky to discover the Northern Lights in Greenland from early autumn to spring, where the night sky regularly will be illuminated by the northern lights' green glow.
+This natural phenomenon always causes excitement and wonder among those who have never seen it.

-The Northern Lights also called aurora borealis, are a natural phenomenon that occurs when solar activity releases a cloud of gas that is drawn into the earth’s magnetic fields, creating charged particles that collide with oxygen and nitrogen atoms in the upper atmosphere.
+The Northern Lights, also called aurora borealis, are a natural phenomenon that occurs when solar activity releases a cloud of gas drawn into the earth’s magnetic fields, creating charged particles that collide with oxygen and nitrogen atoms in the upper atmosphere.

-The results of these cosmic collisions are growing emissions of swirling, colourful lights that are visible to the human eye during clear winter nights at far northern latitudes.
+These cosmic collisions result in growing emissions of swirling, colourful lights visible to the human eye during clear winter nights at far northern latitudes.

-The best period for the northern lights is from September to April, where the dark and beautiful polar nights can be experienced.
+The best period for the northern lights is from September to April when the dark and beautiful polar nights can be experienced.

-In Kangerlussuaq's Arctic continental climate, and is one of the places in Greenland with the most stable weather, and often clear sky, which is a prerequisite for seeing the Northern Lights.
+Kangerlussuaq's Arctic continental climate is one of the places in Greenland with the most stable weather, and often clear sky, which is a prerequisite for seeing the Northern Lights.

 Find routes to this destination.